 In FY21 and FY22, the Board entered into MOUs with the EDA to provide funding to support the EDA’s Clean Tech Seed Grant Program for research and development activities for very early-stage, NJ based clean tech companies.
 Additionally, this funding has been used to support a clean tech research and development asset mapping and voucher initiative to increase awareness, access, and utilization of the State’s physical clean tech innovation-related assets, such as testing equipment and specialized fabrication equipment.

-In FY23, funding is requested to continue the BPU’s continued support of EDA’s clean tech programs, including the addition of a new Clean Tech Pilot Demonstration Program which will enable NJ based companies to accelerate the commercialization and deployment of innovative clean energy technologies by providing funding for pilot demonstration ready projects to test and validate performance and de-risk the commercialization process.
+In FY23, funding was approved to continue the BPU’s continued support of EDA’s clean tech programs, including the addition of a new Clean Tech Pilot Demonstration Program which will enable New Jersey based companies to accelerate the commercialization and deployment of innovative clean energy technologies by providing funding for pilot demonstration ready projects to test and validate performance and de-risk the commercialization process.

 Multiple EMP Strategies and All Other Programs